pgugger/TranscriptomeAnalysis/Exercise2.md

 Now we can define the complete input data frame with a built-in DESeq2 function that requires the count data, experimental design, and model as inputs:

 	all.input <- DESeqDataSetFromMatrix(countData = all.counts, colData = exp.design, design = ~Lane + Population + Drought)
-	#Adjsut the design part according to the variables you chose in exp.deisgn
+	#Adjust the design part according to the variables you chose in exp.design

 Running the DESeq2 model is very simple.